Weekend Outdoor Getaway

 - Take a stroll around the Upper Reservoir via the Lake Lake Show Trail, an almost one-mile hiking and mountain biking trail that circles the lake and also offers views of the Lower Reservoir.
 See the city's Flag Rock Area Trails page for more information.

-- Either head back to downtown Norton for dinner at one of these Local Eateries or get dinner to go and have a picnic along the Reservoir's shoreline.
+- Either head back to downtown Norton for dinner at one of these Local Restaurants or get dinner to go and have a picnic along the Reservoir's shoreline.